Quick Take

 Once or twice a year, expect your Belgian Tervuren to blow his coat, or shed heavily for a week or so.
 More frequent brushing during this time can keep your home cleaner and speed the shedding process.

 A good look at your pup’s coat will show the interesting colors that give him such a distinctive look.
-Each hair has both a base color, generally fawn, but can be a richer, redder brown as well, and a black tip.
+Each hair has a base color—generally fawn but sometimes a richer, redder brown—and a black tip.

 Training

 It is never too early to start training your puppy.
-By getting an early start in both housetraining and obedience work, you not only prevent bad habits from developing but more easily bond with your pup.
+By getting an early start in housetraining and obedience work, you not only prevent bad habits from developing but also bond more easily with your pup.

 Formal obedience classes may have to wait until your pup has received his vaccinations, but you can get a head start on socialization by inviting friends and family over to visit.
 Early introductions to children and cats help your pup learn how to behave, which is important as he matures.